Chanda Kochhar: 2009 to 2018

-In 2009 Kochhar was appointed as managing director and chief executive officer of the bank and has been responsible for the bank's diverse operations in India and overseas.
-She also chairs the boards of most of the bank's subsidiaries, which include India's leading private sector life and general insurance companies.
+In 2009 Kochhar was appointed as managing director and chief executive officer of the bank and was responsible for the bank's diverse operations in India and overseas.
+She also chaired the boards of most of the bank's subsidiaries, which included among the leading private sector life and general insurance companies in India.

 Kochhar is a member of the India–Russia Business Leaders Forum and the US-India CEO Forum.
-She was the president of the International Monetary Conference, an organisation that annually brings together the chief executives of approximately 70 of the world's largest financial institutions from 30 countries, along with officials from government institutions in 2015–16.
+Between 2015 and 2016, she was the president of the International Monetary Conference, an organization that organizes annual meetings that bring together chief executives from around 70 of the world's largest financial institutions spanning 30 countries, along with representatives from government institutions.
 She is the deputy chairman of the Indian Banks Association.
-Kochhar is the chairperson of the board of governors at IIIT Vadodara.
-She is also on the boards of the National Institute of Securities Markets and Institute of International Finance.
+She is on the boards of the National Institute of Securities Markets and Institute of International Finance.
 Kochhar has been a member of the Prime Minister's Council on Trade & Industry, the Board of Trade and High-Level Committee on Financing Infrastructure.
 She was co-chair of the World Economic Forum's Annual Meeting in 2011.

 Kochhar received an honorary doctorate from Carleton University, Canada in 2014, in recognition of her pioneering work in the financial sector, effective leadership in a time of economic crisis and support for engaged business practices.
 She was conferred with the Padma Bhushan, one of India's highest civilian honours, in 2011.